justaszie/Bikeshare-Analysis/README.md

 Start, End Station Names and IDs

 :warning: The dataset contains 1313 distinct `start_station_id` and 1645 `start_station_name` values.
-It's already an issue but it's even more concerning given that the service provider's website mentions only about 800 stations program.
+It's already an issue but it's even more concerning given that the data owner's website mentions only about 800 stations program.
 Although the stations are not key elements of this analysis, I decided to look into these values as it allowed me to practice data cleanup on string values.
 I did the following checks to detect anomalies (**Note that the same checks were done to end stations**):
 - Checking distribution of start_station_id lengths and looking at IDs of various lengths to spot patterns.
 ```sql
 SELECT LENGTH(start_station_id) AS str_length, COUNT(DISTINCT start_station_id) AS num_stations